CNC Services Northwest

 Includes a 100-step electronic handwheel in a handheld pendant, for expanded axis jogging control.

 This handwheel is used on current and recent (2002 and newer) controls: those with a 28-pin Amphenol port on the side of the console.
-If you have an older control with an 8-pin Amphenol connector on the console, or the earlier T-shaped M39 or T39 pendant, then you need the older style 32-step MPG handwheel.
-A limited number of these handwheels are available at $490.
+If you have an older control with an 8-pin Amphenol connector on the console, or the earlier T-shaped M39 or T39 pendant, then you need a converter box to adapt the new handwheel to the old control.
+The converter box is an additional $220.

-There is no software option or unlock for the MPG handwheel: you just plug it in.
-You can, therefore, move one handwheel among several controls as long as they use the same type of plug.
+There is no software option or unlock for the Wired MPG handwheel: you just plug it in.
+You can, therefore, move one handwheel among several controls as long as they use the same type of interface.

 This software option allows you to manually jog the machine with the jog buttons and/or MPG handwheel in the middle of a program, whenever the program is paused at an M0 code and waiting for CYCLE START.